dbhatia00/EC327-Project/README.md

 Project Overview:
 Our project is a 2D game similar to Mega Man where there is a stage with moving objects and roaming enemies that you can either avoid or kill.
 The player is a circular object that is able to jump, shoot, and move horizontally.
 Upon reaching the end of the stage, there is a final boss with a picture of our favorite professor.

+How to play:
+Use the arrow keys to move horizontally and jump.
+Use space to shoot.
+Use the 'r' key to reset the stage.
+Use the escape key to quit to desktop.

 Build Overview:
 In order to build our project, please clone the repo and navigate to the CP branch (it should be the default branch).
-Navigate to the Program folder, find the executable file, and run the program.
+Navigate to the Program folder, find the "Densmore's Dungeon" executable file, and run the program.

-Youtube Video Link:

 Source Code Location:
 Please navigate to the Assets folder in the SourceCode folder.
 The code that we wrote is contained within the C# files in said folder.

+Youtube Video Link:

 Back Story:
 The main character of the game is James Wasson, who struggles tremendously through all the hardships the class has to offer.
 This includes multiple all-nighters, hundreds of red bulls, and year's worth of therapy because of PTSD.